Azure/iot-plugandplay-models-tools/resolvers/dotnet/readme.md

 // Instantiate the parser as usual
 ModelParser parser = new ModelParser()

-// Make a resolver client using the desired registry ResolverClient client = ResolverClient.FromRemoteRegistry("https://iotmodels.github.io/registry/");
+// Make a resolver client using the desired repo ResolverClient client = ResolverClient.FromRemoteRepository("https://iotmodels.github.io/registry/");

 // Assign the ResolverClient.ParserDtmiResolver delegate
 parser.DtmiResolver = client.ParserDtmiResolver;